Will Clapp: Los Angeles Chargers

 On April 26, 2022, Clapp signed with the Los Angeles Chargers.

 On April 6, 2023, Clapp re-signed with the Los Angeles Chargers.
 Following a season-ending health issue from starter Corey Linsley, Clapp was named the starting center in Week 4.
 He suffered a knee injury in Week 15 and was placed on injured reserve on December 18.

 Buffalo Bills

 On March 22, 2024, Clapp signed a one-year deal with the Buffalo Bills.
 The move reunited Clapp with Bills offensive coordinator Joe Brady, who was an offensive assistant with New Orleans during Clapp's rookie season.
 On August 27, 2024, he was waived by the Bills, but later added to their practice squad.
 He was promoted to the active roster on September 26.
 He was waived on December 14, and re-signed to the practice squad three days later.

 New Orleans Saints (second stint)

 On March 13, 2025, Clapp signed a contract to return to the New Orleans Saints.
 He suffered a Lisfranc injury in the team's first preseason game and was placed on season-ending injured reserve on August 12.

+On February 25, 2026, Clapp retired from professional football.

+Coaching career

+On March 3, 2026, the New Orleans Saints hired Clapp as an offensive assistant under head coach Kellen Moore.